SystemsApproach/ops/control.rst

 Aether is deployed in enterprises, and so defines a representative set of organizational abstractions.
 These include `Enterprise`, which forms the root of a customer-specific hierarchy.
-The `Enterprise` model is referenced by many other objects, and allows those objects to be scoped to a particular Enterprise for ownership and role-based access control purposes. `Enterprise` contains the following fields:
+The `Enterprise` model is the parent of many other objects, and allows those objects to be scoped to a particular Enterprise for ownership and role-based access control purposes. `Enterprise` contains the following fields: